 Colbert was central to the Dunedin Sound, selling material by the artists involved, as well as championing them in the press.
-The period around the recording known as the Dunedin Double (real title The Verlaines, The Stones, The Chills, The Sneaky Feelings, Flying Nun, 1982) was a fertile time for local musicians and Colbert knew many them all, as they frequently visited his store, and his house, watching early 80s rock videos.
+The period around the recording known as the Dunedin Double (real title The Verlaines, The Stones, The Chills, The Sneaky Feelings, Flying Nun, 1982) was a fertile time for local musicians and Colbert knew them all, as they frequently visited his store, and his house, watching early 80s rock videos.
 Colbert modestly downplayed his, and Records Records’, significance during this time, saying, “I think the shop was probably important, but that doesn’t reflect on me ...
 I just sat there in a chair.
 I got far more recognition than I deserved for that.”
-Colbert’s knowledge of Dunedin music was showcased in his liner notes for the comprehensive retrospective of Dunedin music and musicians, But I can Write Songs OK: 40 Years of Dunedin Music (Yellow Eye, 1996).
+Colbert’s knowledge of Dunedin music was showcased in his liner notes for the comprehensive retrospective of Dunedin music and musicians, But I Can Write Songs OK: 40 Years of Dunedin Music (Yellow Eye, 1996).

-Colbert’s writing for various publications, including The Listener, The Sunday Star Times, and The Cut, continued throughout his career as shop-owner, and he has met some infamous musicians and artists during this time.
+Colbert’s writing for various publications, including The Listener, The Sunday Star Times, and golfing magazine The Cut, continued throughout his career as shop-owner, and he met some infamous musicians and artists during this time.
+“I could quite often have an afternoon with them, I’d drive round … with them – it was amazing.
+So I met heaps of people that way.”
 Among the many well-known local and international names, there are some stories that stand out, like David Bowie being unable to work a toaster.
-Colbert has some fascinating tales to tell, including the one about how he attended a party (in purple flares), and wrote about Led Zeppelin for Rolling Stone, when Led Zeppelin had boycotted the magazine after a bad review.
+Colbert has some fascinating tales to tell, including the one about how he attended Led Zeppelin’s apres-gig party in Auckland, wearing purple flares.
+(As he arrived at the bottom of the stairs he was greeted by the sight of Robert Plant, standing like a Nordic god at the top, a light streaming through his curly mane, and a blonde under each arm.)
+He wrote about the Led Zeppelin encounter for Rolling Stone, when the band had boycotted the magazine after a bad review.

-He credits two things for these opportunities.
+Colbert credited two things for these opportunities.
 “I was lucky being in Dunedin,” he says.
 “No-one else kind of wanted to meet them, or maybe one other person.
 Occasionally I’d have to go to Auckland … I’d be in a press conference with a semi-circle of people from radio stations.
 I was just one little voice in that room.
 I also got to help the promoters.
 You help the promoters; you’re giving them free ads, so they all considered me a friend.”